verrazzano/docs/content/en/docs/setup/install/customizing/certificates.md

 * Using a self-signed certificate authority that you provide
 * Using [LetsEncrypt](https://letsencrypt.org/) as the certificate issuer (requires [OCI DNS](https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Concepts/dnszonemanagement.htm)).

-In both cases, Verrazzano uses [CertManager](https://cert-manager.io/) to manage the creation of certificates for use by Verrazzano system components.
+In all cases Verrazzano uses [CertManager](https://cert-manager.io/) to manage the creation of certificates.

 {{< alert title="NOTE" color="warning" >}}
 Self-signed Certificate Authorities generate certificates that are NOT signed by a trusted authority; they are not typically used in production environments.